-Description: Requires the Commissioner to give consideration to a of a "farm operation" for purposes of administering the
+Description: Includes manure processing and handling facilities as part of a "farm operation" for purposes of administering the Agricultural Districts Law.

-Description: Includes manure processing and handling facilities as part a "farm operation" for purposes of administering the

-Agricultural Districts Law.
+Description: Includes "commercial horse boarding operations" as part of a "farm operation" for purposes of administering the Agricultural Districts Law.

-Description: Includes "commercial horse boarding operations" as part of designation of eligible horse boarding operations as land used in agricultural production.
+Description: Eliminates county legislative body approval for the designation of eligible horse boarding operations as land used in agricultural production.